alexanderovie/datos/docs/interfaces/IKeywordsDataGoogleTrendsExploreLiveRequestInfo.md

 > `optional` **keywords**: `string`[]

-Defined in: main.ts:144332
+Defined in: main.ts:146741

 keywords
 required field
 if keywords are not specified, the results will not contain keyword-related data;
-The maximum number of keywords you can specify: 5 comma characters (,) in the specified keywords will be unset and ignored;
+the maximum number of keywords you can specify: 5 the minimum number of symbols must be greater than 1 comma characters (,) in the specified keywords will be unset and ignored
-Note: to obtain google_trends_topics_list and google_trends_queries_list items, specify no more than 1 keyword;
+Note: keywords cannot consist of a combination of the following characters: < > | \ " - + = ~ ! : * ( ) [ ] { }
-learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article
+Note: to obtain google_trends_topics_list and google_trends_queries_list items, specify no more than 1 keyword learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 ***